Will AI Replace Physical Education Teachers? Why Gym Class Stays Human

 PE teachers do something that no other teacher does: they work with students' bodies.
 This creates a category of professional responsibility that AI cannot approach.

 Safety supervision in a gymnasium or on a playing field requires constant visual scanning, physical proximity, and the ability to intervene instantly.
-A PE teacher watching 30 students play dodgeball is simultaneously tracking dozens of potential collision risks, monitoring exertion levels, watching for signs of distress, and ready to administer first aid.
-[Claim]
+A PE teacher watching 30 students play dodgeball is simultaneously tracking dozens of potential collision risks, monitoring exertion levels, watching for signs of distress (a child grabbing their chest is an emergency; a child grabbing their thigh might just be a cramp), and ready to administer first aid if needed.
+[Claim] The decision tree for a PE teacher responding to a student who suddenly sits down on the gym floor includes considerations that include exertional heat illness, hypoglycemia in diabetic students, asthma exacerbation, anxiety attacks, menstrual cramps, eating disorder consequences, and dozens of other possibilities — each demanding a different response.

-Beyond safety, PE teachers are often the first adults to notice physical development issues, signs of abuse (unexplained bruises visible during physical activity), eating disorders, and mental health struggles that manifest as withdrawal from physical engagement.
+Beyond safety, PE teachers are often the first adults to notice physical development issues, signs of abuse (unexplained bruises visible during physical activity, marks consistent with self-harm), eating disorders (sudden weight loss, refusal to participate in activities that require changing clothes), and mental health struggles that manifest as withdrawal from physical engagement.
 These observations require the kind of sustained, embodied attention that no camera or sensor system can replicate.
-[Claim]
+[Claim] PE teachers are mandated reporters in every state, and their unique vantage point on student bodies makes them critical to the broader child welfare system in ways that classroom teachers cannot match.

 The AI-Enhanced PE Classroom